kubernetes-sigs/gateway-api/tools/implist/templates/impl-list-header.md

 ## Conformance levels

-There are three levels of Gateway API conformance:
+There are two levels of Gateway API conformance:

 ### Conformant implementations